-Arm® Virtual Hardware (AVH) is an evolution of Arm’s modelling technology delivering models of Arm-based processors, systems, third party hardware for application developers and SoC designers to build and test software before silicon and hardware availability.
-It is an accurate representation of a physical System on Chip and runs as a simple application in a Linux environment for easy scalability in the cloud.
+Arm® Virtual Hardware is an accurate representation of a physical System on Chip and runs as a simple application in a Linux environment for easy scalability in the cloud and removes dependency from silicon availability.
 Powered by Amazon Web Services (AWS), developers can launch Amazon Machine Image (AMI) running as a virtual server in the cloud.
-The Arm Virtual Hardware is configured with the Arm® Corstone™-300 and Corstone™-310 MPS3 based Fixed Virtual Platform (FVP), compiler and other tools.
+The Arm Virtual Hardware is configured with the Corstone™-300 MPS3 based Fixed Virtual Platform (FVP), compiler and other tools.

 To take advantage of Arm Virtual Hardware, you would need to have an AWS account and follow the steps below: